Noesis/UnrealPlugin/README.md

 * When you try to build, package or launch your project you get an error complaining about missing libraries `UE4-NoesisRuntime.lib` or `UE4-NoesisRuntime-Win64-Shipping.lib` (`UE4-NoesisRuntime.a` or `UE4-NoesisRuntime-Mac-Shipping.a` on Mac).

-    * If you're using an Epic Games Launcher version of Unreal Engine and you decided to install the plugin as an Engine plugin, please run the `BuildNoesisGUIPlugin.bat` (`BuildNoesisGUIPlugin.command` on Mac) to build the runtime libraries needed.
+    * Make sure you ran the installation script, as described in the [Plugin installation](#plugin-installation) section.

 * When starting your project editor you get an error because your game module could not be loaded.

     * Make sure you enabled the plugin for your project before adding the dependency to the module `NoesisRuntime`.
 If you already had a project created, simply add the dependency manually as described in the section [Enabling and configuring the plugin](#enabling-and-configuring-the-plugin).

-* In windows, if you get a crash on startup with `__delayLoadHelper2` on the top, that means `NoesisRuntime` cannot find `Noesis.dll`.
+* In windows, you get an error stating that `NoesisRuntime` cannot be loaded bcause `Noesis.dll` cannot be found.

-    * Make sure the plugin is located in `[UERoot]/Engine/Plugins/NoesisGUI` or `[ProjectRoot]/Plugins/NoesisGUI`, and not in any subfolders, as explained in the [Setup with Epic Games Launcher version](#setup-with-epic-games-launcher-version) and [Setup with source code from GitHub](#setup-with-source-code-from-github) sections.
+    * Make sure you ran the installation script, as described in the [Plugin installation](#plugin-installation) section.